eficode-academy/circle-ci-workshop/README.md

 More information:
 https://circleci.com/docs/2.0/configuration-reference/#store_artifacts

 When you have larger or more complex projects, you’ll want separate jobs to do separate things (i.e. build vs. test).
-Despite the fact our example project is super simple, we will devide the workload to demonstrate the functionality.
+Despite the fact our example project is super simple, we will divide the workload to demonstrate the functionality.

 Up until now, we have had a job called `build` for the `gradle test`, but that is not really the correct phrasing.
 The only reason we have done this, is because CircleCI **requires** you to have one job called `build`